thi-ng/umbrella/packages/hdom/README.md

   non-DOM) target data structures to which tree diffs are applied to
 - Suitable for server-side rendering and then "hydrating" listeners and components with life cycle methods on the client side
-- Static components (or component templates) can be distributed as JSON
+- Can use JSON for static components (or component templates)
-- Optional user context injection (an arbitrary object passed to all component functions embedded in the tree)
+- Optional user context injection (an arbitrary object/value passed to all component functions embedded in the tree)
 - Default implementation supports CSS conversion from JS objects for `style` attribs (also see:
   [@thi.ng/hiccup-css](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup-css))